grumpy-systems/website/content/posts/2024/opnsense-monitoring-with-zabbix.md

 Now we need to inform Zabbix about how these scripts can be used.
-Once you've installed the Zabbix plugin in OPNSense and added any needed firewall rules, you should a "Zabbix Agent" section now under Services.
+Once you've installed the Zabbix plugin in OPNSense and added any needed firewall rules, you should have a "Zabbix Agent" section now under Services.
 Navigate to the settings page, and the "Advanced" tab.

 We'll create 4 user parameters.
 There's only a few options on each, and they'll generally look the same.